bluebanquise/bluebanquise/roles/prometheus/README.md

 Note here that **scrape_interval** and **scrape_timeout** are optional values for each exporter here.
 These will override default values only if set.

+The following actions can occur:

+* If group is defined, a group will be created for the exporter (and set as default group in service file)
+* If gid is defined and group is defined, the group created will have this gid
+* If user is defined, a user will be created for the exporter (and set as default user in service file)
+* If uid is defined and user is defined, the user created will have this uid
+* If package is defined, the corresponding package will be installed (should be exporter binary)
+* If service is defined, a systemd service file will be generated and service will be started.
+* If service is defined, a corresponding /etc/{{service}} folder will be created if not exist
+* If port is defined, the port will be opened in the firewall if firewall is up

 ## 5. IPMI and SNMP